gdohmeier/synthetics/readme.md

                 + made enhancements to the code.
             + I setup TravisCi to perform a testing of this project on pull requests.
 Getting the TravisCi working was a bit tricky.
 Look at the .travis.yml filen in the root of the project and then see the travis docs for more info.
 The ci site for this is here: https://travis-ci.org/gdohmeier/check_selenium/
             + I used this easy to follow youtube tutorial on how to put the project into the central maven repo for sharing with others. https://youtu.be/bxP9IuJbcDQ
-                + For this to work I had to make a couple of changes, additions to the youtube instructions... otherwise gpg signing failed.
+                + For this to work I had to make a couple of changes, additions to the youtube instructions... otherwise gpg signing fails.
                     + updated the maven gpg plugin ( maven-gpg-plugin ) to add...
                         ```yml
                         <configuration>